Questions to Ask Before Becoming a Surrogate for a Friend or Family

 Sometimes, a woman may feel uncomfortable taking money from a friend or a family member.
 The Intended Parents may see it as an advantage to use a family member or friend since they won’t have to pay an agency fee.
 You may want to be a surrogate for them altruistically at first, but it’s important to consider all the pros and cons.

-It’s normal to feel awkward about receiving compensation, but it may help prevent further complications.
+It’s normal to feel awkward about receiving Surrogate Mother costs, but it may help prevent further complications.
 You might not understand the commitments of the surrogacy process until you’ve actually started it, and you might regret your choice to decline compensation.
 It is also possible that you may even feel taken advantage of because of the sacrifice you are making.
 On the other hand, the Intended Parents may feel in debt to you.
 This might lead to a feeling of discomfort and guilt that can complicate your relationship.

 Before you and the Intended Parents decide to go ahead with altruistic surrogacy, you should consider consulting an attorney.
 They can help you agree on the compensation amount that you are both comfortable with with.
 This will avoid any future discomfort.

-Do you clearly understand the unique circumstances of being a surrogate for a friend
+Do you clearly understand the unique circumstances of being a surrogate for a friend or family member?

 In addition to the compensation, there are some other things to consider when being a surrogate for a friend or family member.